pocession/scifi/README.md

 ## Background

-Droplet-based single cell sequencing is a powerful tools in omics study.
+Droplet-based single cell sequencing method is a powerful tool in omics study.
 Within a standard droplet generator, cells are first mixed with oil-encapsulated droplet and undergo a series of biochemical reactions.
-This process generates a collection of droplet and each droplet contains oligo-indexed heredity materials from a single cell.
-However, to prevent more than two cells are loaded into one droplet, most of droplets have to be remained empty.Those droplets are still sequenced and creates a waste of sequencing throughput.
+This process generates a collection of droplets and each droplet contains oligo-indexed heredity materials from a single cell.
+However, to prevent more than two cells are loaded into one droplet, most of droplets have to be remained empty.
+Those droplets are still sequenced and it creates a huge waste of sequencing throughput.

 To reduce the waste, a method called [scifi-RNA-seq](https://www.nature.com/articles/s41592-021-01153-z) was invented by Paul Datlinger et. al. This method utilizes a specific barcoding strategy to preindex >150K cells in 96-well plates and more than one cells are overloaded into one droplet.
+The throughput is significantly increased by 15X.

 The workflow utilizes a standard microfluidic droplet generator (10x Genomics Chromium) and 10X ATAC-seq kit v3.
 Please check the [original publication](https://www.nature.com/articles/s41592-021-01153-z) for more details.